celestiaorg/docs/learn/how-celestia-works/transaction-lifecycle.md

 ---
-description: Learn what is the lifecycle of a Celestia App transaction.
+description: Learn what is the lifecycle of a celestia-app transaction.
 ---

-# The lifecycle of a Celestia App transaction
+# The lifecycle of a celestia-app transaction

 Users request the `celestia-app` to make data available by sending `PayForBlobs` transactions.
 Every such transaction consists